Why Milesnick Law

 The employer's reason dissected

-The stated reason for termination or adverse action is tested against every nondiscriminatory justification the defense will construct — not just the one given at the time.
+The stated reason for termination or adverse action is tested against the possible nondiscriminatory justifications the defense will construct — not just the one given at the time.

 Honest settlement counsel